Rakshitg600/Notakto-website/README.md

 A reviewer reviews your pull request.
 If they approve the request, they merge your changes into the project's `main` branch.

+To learn more about contributing to this project, see the [Contributing guide][14].

 ## :balance_scale: License

 This project is licensed under the MIT License.
 See [LICENSE][9] for more details.